graphtastic/platform/docs/design/plan--hub-and-spokes.md

 - **Rationale:** This decision directly upholds the architectural precepts of the Tome v8.4.
     1. **It preserves the "Spoke as a Black Box" model.** The Hub does not need to know about the Spoke's internal transformation needs.
     2. **It ensures the Spoke remains "Standalone."** The developers of this Spoke can run and test their entire data pipeline in isolation without needing the `federated-graph-core`.
-    3. **It avoids tight coupling and configuration sprawl** that a centralized Mesh service would create.
+    3. **It avoids tight coupling and configuration sprawl** that a centralized Mesh service would create, and validates the "sidecar" pattern.

-### 1.5 Architectural Decision: Solving the Template "Update Problem" from Day One
+### 1.5 Architectural Decision: Solving the Template "Update Problem"

-Our review of the "GitHub Repository Templates: A Primer" document highlighted the critical "update problem"—the lack of an ongoing link between a template and its generated children.
+Usage of "GitHub Repository Templates" upon review introduces a critical "update problem"—the lack of an ongoing link between a template and its generated children.
+A solution is proposed, but it's problematic.
+For now we're not creating templates.

-- **Rationale:** Relying on manual, error-prone Git commands is not a scalable solution.
-Therefore, our plan mandates solving this from the start.
-As part of **Phase 0**, the `template-*` repositories **must** include a pre-configured, automated GitHub Actions workflow (e.g., using `actions-template-sync`).
-This "self-updating" pattern ensures every component in our ecosystem is born with the capability to receive future improvements, transforming lifecycle management from a manual burden into a governed, automated process.

 ### 1.6 Architectural Decision: Naming Conventions and Abstractions

-During our discussion, we clarified and confirmed our naming conventions to maintain architectural clarity.
+We clarified and confirmed our naming conventions to maintain architectural clarity. **(TODO: update the tome)**

 - **Rationale:**
   - We will retain the name `federated-graph-core` because it precisely describes its function as the engine that enables federation.